sergio-ortiz/red_drop/README.md

 ### Todos

--   Research making gem executable
+-   Research: making gem executable
--   Research TDD and minitest vs rspec
+-   Research: TDD and minitest vs rspec
--   refactor status module to match delete module droplets var structure
+-   Refactor: status module to match delete module droplets var structure
--   maybe convert delete module droplets array to hash with array index as key to avoid accidental deletions
+-   Research: converting delete module droplets array to hash with array index as key to avoid accidental deletions
--   refactor delete while loop to match that of red_drop.rb
+-   Refactor: delete while loop to match that of red_drop.rb
--   refactor auth to use Faraday which is used by DropletKit
+-   Refactor: auth to use Faraday which is used by DropletKit
--   refactor status to get ip address of runnning droplets
+-   Research: status module to get ip address of runnning droplets
--   Research having delete get status before executing
+-   Research: having delete module get status before executing
--   use cloud_init to automate server config for SSH, ufw, docker
+-   Research: using cloud_init to automate server config for SSH, ufw, docker
+-   Research: should I use duck typing

 ## Contributing